Multiscale equilibration of highly entangled isotropic model polymer melts

 The equilibration simulations were run at friction $\Gamma=0.5m_{b}\tau^{-1}$.
 To monitor the progress of the evolution of target properties during push-off we prefer a parametric representation of time in terms of monomer mean-square displacements, $g_1(t)=\langle\left({\bf r}_{i}(t)-{\bf r}_{i}(0)\right)^{2}\rangle$, relative to the wavelength of the remaining density inhomogeneities on the tube scale, $a_{pp}^2$.
 As shown in Fig.~\ref{fig:pushoff_MSID} the perturbations at intermediate scales equilibrate, when monomers diffuse over the entanglement scale.
 In particular, this {\em local} reequilibration is sufficient to reestablish the target statistics on {\em all} length scales.

 As the entanglement length is another sensitive measure of the equilibration of polymer melts \citep{PhysRevE.72.061802}, we show in Fig. \ref{fig:pushoff_NEK} the evolution of $N_{eK}$ during push-off.
 To perform PPA in these systems we first have to quench the topological structure by introducing the full KG force field via a quick push-off.
-For the stiff chain melts with $\kappa\geq2$, we observe essentially no evolution during push-off, while the entanglement length grows by approximately $30\%$ for standard KG melts with $\kappa=0$.
+Compared to the corresponding Fig.~11 for our previous equilibration protocol\citep{SvaneborgEquilibration2016}, the inferred entanglement lengths now remain nearly constant throughout the push-off.
+We take this as further evidence for the utility of our improved fine-graining from the tube to the Kuhn scale.
+On closer inspection, the entanglement length nevertheless grows by approximately $30\%$ for standard KG melts with $\kappa=0$, while we observe essentially no evolution during push-off for the stiff chain melts with $\kappa\geq2$.
 This observation is in good qualitative agreement with the larger disturbances of the chain statistics at intermediate scales reported for flexible chains in Fig. \ref{fig:pushoff_MSID} and the observations in Ref. \citep{PhysRevE.72.061802}.